Monte Cristi Province

-Montecristi is where the Duarte Highway ends, which runs through the country from South to North from the city of Santo Domingo.
+Monte Cristi is where the Duarte Highway ends, which runs through the country from South to North from the city of Santo Domingo.
 Additionally, the province has a network of secondary roads that interconnect the city of San Fernando de Montecristi with the other municipalities and surrounding provinces.

 History

 Monte Cristi was founded by Nicolás de Ovando in 1506 and populated in 1533 by Juan de Bolaños and 63 families from the Canary Islands.
 These migrated to various parts of the country afterwards leaving the town behind.
 It was later repopulated and became a wealthy port in the mid-to-late 16th century.

-In 1606, one hundred years after its founding, it was destroyed as retribution for doing business with pirates.
-In 1756 the city was rebuilt and again became a prosperous trading center, until the early 20th century.
+During the 1600s the coast of Montecristi was a hotbed of pirate activity in the West Indies.
+In 1756 the city became a prosperous trading center, until the early 20th century.

 Monte Cristi had a boom period in the last quarter of the 1800s.

 The town was at the forefront in many of the advances including the first aqueduct, first railroad and telephone.
 The great task of diverting the course of the Yaque del Norte River was undertaken, which had lost its initial course when the cataclysm of 1802.
 The town attracted people not only from Santo Domingo, Santiago, Puerto Plata and other communities, but also foreigners (English, French, Spanish, Chinese, Americans, South Americans and islanders from the other Antilles).

 In 1895, it was the site of the signing of the Manifesto of Montecristi by Máximo Gómez and José Martí, at the Gómez home on Mella St. They sailed from "La Granja" beach, also in Montecristi, to Cuba to fight for its independence.

-The economic decline of Monte Cristi began with the decrease in the demand for raw materials in Europe, difficulties of the Casa Jiménez, which the dictator Ulises Hereaux forced to escape from the hands of his political rival, Juan Isidro Jiménez, and then the problems derived from World War I.
+The economic decline of Monte Cristi began with the decrease in the demand for raw materials in Europe, difficulties of the Casa Jiménez, which the dictator Ulises Heureaux forced to escape from the hands of his political rival, Juan Isidro Jiménez, and then the problems derived from World War I.

+On 8 April, 2025, the governor of the province, Nelsy Cruz, died when a roof collapsed at a Santo Domingo nightclub.